-Clinicians at Massachusetts General Hospital have found that activity in a certain part of the brain can predict a future stroke or heart attack.
+Clinicians at Mass General have found that activity in a certain part of the brain can predict a future stroke or heart attack.

 - Advocating for yourself in your career is important for your own happiness